skybitsnl/backsnap/README.md

 contexts, and can switch to the existing one you had using `kubectl config use-context NAME`.
 Then, you can switch back using `kubectl config use-context minikube` in order to run the tests again.

+## Building it locally / running your changes on a cluster

+This project uses goreleaser.
+If you have local changes, you can use `goreleaser build --snapshot --clean` to create new binaries in `dist/`.
+If you need Docker images, you can run `goreleaser release --snapshot --clean` which will create them locally.
+You can then use `docker image tag` to give them new names and push them to a private registry.